camunda/camunda-docs-manual/content/reference/rest/external-task/fetch.md

         </tr>
         <tr>
           <td>variables</td>
           <td>A JSON array of <code>String</code> values that represent variable names.
-For each result task belonging to this topic, the given variables are returned as well if they are accessible from the external task's execution.</td>
+For each result task belonging to this topic, the given variables are returned as well if they are accessible from the external task's execution.
+If not provided - all variables will be fetched.</td>
         </tr>
       </table>
     </td>